punkpeye/mcp-server-birdstats/README.md

 ## Overview

 This MCP plugin allows you to analyze BirdNET-Pi/BirdWeather detections by connecting them with eBird's extensive database.
-It follows the single-file logic structure similar to mcp-webresearch.

 ## Features

-- Natural language interface for querying bird data
+- Natural language interface for querying birdnet-pi / birdweather, and eBird data
 - Cross-reference BirdWeather detections with eBird observations
-- Analyze detection patterns and highlight unusual birds
-- Data-driven visualizations
+- Data-driven visualizations with React artifacts
-- Strict data integrity (no example/fake data)

 ## Installation